LubinKerhuel/hugo/content/project/autopilot-plane/index.md

 Average CPU load was 7 to 8% on a dsPIC 33EP running at 70 MIPS.
 It includes the IMU estimation algorithm, autopilot control loop and all low tasks (handle various protocols (I2C, NMEA for GPS, F.Port, Mavlink and log sensors data at 1Khz through an UART configured at 24700000)

 Tested with strong wind.
-Showing fairly good robustness despite the low number of parameters tuned so far.
+Showing fairly good robustness despite the low number of parameters tuned so far (video link on top).

 Pitot tube air-speed estimation validated using GPS speed measurement as reference.